 Item help works the same way as group help.
-The first four comments after the item definition are displayed in the help window.
-If more than four lines are required, it is recommended that prior items contain the desired comments.
+The first six comments after the item definition are displayed in the help window.
+If more than six lines are required, it is recommended that the desired comments are continued on the next item.
 In this case instructions would have to be added to indicate which item generates the G code.